gitasong/mws-restaurant-stage-3-full/README.md

 4. Still in Terminal, migrate back to the root project directory and install the project dependencies with `npm install`.
 5. Open up a new Terminal window and spin up the development server (webpack-dev-server) with `npm run start`.
 6. Navigate to `http://localhost:8080` in your browser to view the app.

+### Development Notes
+This project uses webpack-dev-server instead of the Python HTTP server for development.
+Please follow the instructions above in the Installation section to get this up and running properly.

+For faster refresh times while developing, comment out the two lines for UglifyJsPlugin in webpack.config.js.
+This will drop the app's performance scores considerably.

 ### A Note about API keys: